g-farrow/boto3_batch_utils/clients/kinesis.md

 * `put_record()`

 #### Usage
-Batch Put items to a Kinesis stream
+Batch Put items to a Kinesis stream.

+Initialise the client by providing it with the name of the Kinesis Stream.

+Submit the records which should be sent.

+Finally, flush any remaining, unsent payloads.
 ```python
 from boto3_batch_utils import KinesisBatchDispatcher